Vicente do Rego Monteiro: Later life

-In 1930 Rego Monteiro started participating in care races while promoting exhibitions of French art in Brazil.
+In 1930, Rego Monteiro started participating in car races while promoting exhibitions of French art in Brazil.
 Three years later he returned home to Pernambuco, created an industry of sugarcane schnapps, taught for a while in his home town, becoming the director in 1938 of the Prensa del estado (State Press), then a year later established his own publishing house called Renovacão, which lasted from 1939 to 1942.
 The goal of the publishing house was proletarian education after Getύlio Vargas's Estado Novo.
 In 1941 Rego Monteiro published his pocket poems, most of which inspired the Concrete poetry in the next decade.
 He then went back to Paris where he published Calligrammes and designed covers for La Presse à Bras, then, after being weakened by a heart attack in 1955, he went back to Brazil and spent the rest of his life teaching at the Instituto Central de Arte da Universidade de Brasίlia.